9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 ```
 ::::

-Let\'s look at this code.
+Let's look at this code.
 First, we declare two types: `PodItem` and
 `Feed`.
 We will be transforming the XML document into a `Feed`, which
 then contains items.
 We also provide a function to convert an `PodItem`
 into an `Episode` as defined in `PodTypes.hs`.